The handlebody group and the images of the second Johnson homomorphism: Introduction and notations

 The paper is organized as follows.
 In Section \ref{sec2}, we review the definition of the Johnson filtration $(J_k)_{k \geq 1}$ from \cite{johsurvey}, as well as the definition of the Johnson homomorphisms $(\tau_k)_{k \geq 1}$ from \cite{mor93}.
 Then we define the maps $\operatorname{Tr}^{as}$ and $\operatorname{Tr}^{sym}$ and use them to characterize $\tau_2(J_2)$ and $\tau_2([J_1,J_1])$, respectively.
 In Section \ref{sec3}, we first review closely related works.
 Then we recall the definition of the Levine filtration $(L_k)_{k \geq 1}$ from \cite{lev}, so as to state and motivate precisely the question asked by Levine.
 In Section~\ref{sec4}, we define the map $\operatorname{Tr}^{A}$, and we prove that it gives a new obstruction for an element of $D_2(H)$ to be in $\tau_2(\mathcal{A}\cap J_2)$, by using Morita's decomposition of the Casson invariant \cite{mor}.
 In Section \ref{sec5}, we compute the image $\tau_2(\mathcal{A} \cap J_2)$ using the algebraic tools introduced in Sections \ref{sec2} and \ref{sec4}.
 In Section \ref{sec6}, when $\Sigma$ is a Heegaard surface of $S^3$, we compute $\tau_2(\mathcal{G}\cap J_2)$ where $\mathcal{G} \subset \mathcal{M}$ is the Goeritz group defined by this Heegaard splitting.

-\begin{ack} I would like to thank my advisor, Gwénaël Massuyeau, for his careful rereadings and his encouragements.
-I am also deeply greatful to Anderson Vera, for his helpful comments and for giving the idea of the computation in Section \ref{sec6}.\end{ack}
+Finally, in Appendix A, we decompose $\tau_2(\mathcal{G}\cap J_2) \otimes \Q$ into irreducible $\mathrm{GL}(g, \mathbb{Q})$-modules, and we check the computation of Section \ref{sec6} for rational coefficients, without using the main result of Section \ref{sec5}. \begin{ack} I would like to thank my advisor, Gwénaël Massuyeau, for his careful rereadings and his encouragements.
+I am deeply greatful to Anderson Vera, for his helpful comments and for giving the idea of the computation in Section \ref{sec6}.
+I also thank Richard Hain for giving his comments on the first version of this paper. \end{ack}